company8/ComfyUI_LLM_Hub/README.md

 ```
 Delete "--config-settings=cmake.args="-DGGML_CUDA=on" if you don't have a GPU.

-Note: "--verbose" is just to see the process of the compling, you can delete it if you wish.
+`Note:` You can delete "--verbose" if you don't want to see the process of the compling.

 ## LLM Settings